You are never going to guess what some friends gifted us for the holidays?

 So they gave them to us to butcher, which we gladly did.

 But then it hit me, I really like country ham and so does my husband.
 So why don’t we cure our own hams?

 And that is exactly what we did.
-Do you know how to cure your own country ham the old fashioned way?
+Do you know how to cure ham the old fashioned way?

-Well, if not, you might want to hang around because even if you don’t raise pigs you’ll be glad to know you can still cure your own ham.
+Well, if not, you might want to hang around because even if you don’t raise pigs you’ll be glad to know how to cure ham.

 Here is How to Cure Ham

 - 4/10 pound of cayenne pepper

 - 4/10 pound of black pepper

 Do you remember the childhood favorite book “Green Eggs and Ham” by the infamous Dr. Seuss?
 Well, in this instance you are going to need a green ham instead of green eggs.

 But what is a green ham?
 It is a ham that is cut fresh from a hog.
 You can either cut your ham straight from your own farm raised hog, or you can contact a local farmer or butcher to see if they sell green hams.
 Some college agriculture departments will actually sell them.